Luis Suárez: 2014 FIFA World Cup, third biting incident

 Suárez ended the 2014 World Cup qualification campaign as top scorer in the South American section with 11 goals in 14 matches.
 In November 2013, Uruguay defeated Jordan 5–0 on aggregate in an intercontinental play-off to qualify for the 2014 World Cup.

 On 22 May, Suárez underwent emergency surgery on his left knee.
 He was confined to a wheelchair for a time, leading to rumours he would be unable to participate in the World Cup.
 He was named as a substitute for Uruguay's first match, a 3–1 defeat to Costa Rica, but did not play in the match.
 Suárez started Uruguay's second match against England and scored both of the team's goals in a 2–1 win at the Arena Corinthians in São Paulo.

 For Uruguay's final group match against Italy on 24 June, Uruguay needed a win to advance to the knockout stage while Italy only needed a draw.
 Around the 79th minute and with the score at 0–0, Suárez clashed with Italian defender Giorgio Chiellini while waiting for a cross.
 Replays showed that Suárez lunged at Chiellini and bit his shoulder (Chiellini showed bite marks), followed by Suárez falling and clutching his face.
 The controversial incident made headline news around the world.
-As the Italian players protested to Mexican referee Marco Antonio Rodríguez for not penalising Suárez for the bite, Uruguay won a corner and scored.
-The match would finish 1–0 to Uruguay as they qualified for the knockout stage and eliminated Italy.
+As the Italian players protested to Mexican referee Marco Antonio Rodríguez for not penalizing Suárez for the bite, Uruguay won a corner and scored.
+The match would finish 1–0 to Uruguay as they qualified for the knockout stage and eliminated Italy, who finished third in the group.

 Two days later, on 26 June, the FIFA Disciplinary Committee, banned Suárez for nine international matches, effective immediately, meaning he would take no further part in the World Cup.
 The ban ruled him out of 2015 Copa América as well.
 It was the longest such ban in World Cup history, exceeding the eight-match ban handed to Italy's Mauro Tassotti for breaking the nose of Spain's Luis Enrique at the 1994 World Cup.
 He was also banned from taking part in any football-related activity (including entering any stadium) for four months and fined CHF100,000.
-The seven-member FIFA panel studied the incident from 34 camera angles and rejected Suárez's defence that the bite was as a result of an accidental collision, instead finding the bite was "deliberate, intentional and without provocation... with the intention of wounding [Chiellini] or at least of destabilising him".
+The seven-member FIFA panel studied the incident from 34 camera angles and rejected Suárez's defense that the bite was as a result of an accidental collision, instead finding the bite was "deliberate, intentional and without provocation... with the intention of wounding [Chiellini] or at least of destabilizing him".
 The severity of the penalty was due to the fact it was Suárez's third biting offence, as well as what FIFA saw as a lack of remorse.
 Soon after the suspension was announced, online gambling firm 888poker cancelled its sponsorship deal with Suárez.
 With Suárez banned, Uruguay lost their next match 0–2 to Colombia and were eliminated from the World Cup.